 4. Create a Study Schedule

-You can make it a priority to include your Korean studies in your daily routine.
+You can prioritize incorporating your Korean studies into your daily routine.
 Regular practice is key.
 Set aside time each day to learn and work on different parts of the test.

 You should aim to carve out at least two focused hours each day.
 It can vary depending on your personal and work commitments.
-Immerse yourself more in Korean when free or on weekends and holidays.
+Immerse yourself further in Korean during your free time, including on weekends and holidays.

-You can start preparing TOPIK several months in advance.
-Daily periodic study sessions are more practical than overdoing all at once.
-You can divide your time into various sections per your level and syllabus.
+You can start preparing for TOPIK several months in advance.
+Daily study sessions are more practical than cramming all at once.
+You can divide your time into sections according to your level and syllabus.

-This well-organized strategy will help you steadily progress and gain a deeper understanding of Korean.
+This well-organized strategy will help you steadily progress and deepen your understanding of Korean.

 (i) Improving Reading Skills